A Beautiful Foreshadowing: From Isaac to Jesus

 I have this vivid memory from childhood: Sunday mornings.
 Century old church.
 The smell of incense combined with old furniture (that somehow made for an oddly pleasant scent).
 Heaven high ceiling filled with mural paintings.

-But one painting that stood out.
-I could still picture it in my head.
-Thanks to the internet, I found a photo of it.
+But there was one painting that stood out.
+I could still picture it in my mind before I found this photo.

 “Why is God trying to kill that poor boy?”
 I’d pull back from my seat, almost feeling the cut from that perfectly painted knife.
-After my eyes had wandered throughout that ceiling, captivated by the series of imagery that seemed to tell so much story, my neck feeling sore from looking up, I would always go back to this painting with the same question.
+After my eyes had wandered throughout that huge canvas with a series of imagery that seemed to scream so much story, my neck feeling sore from looking up, I would always go back to this painting with the same question.

 Now, I think to myself, ‘If any church would display such imagery, I pray that they would have the wisdom to preach about it.‘